-- pip install gmvault
+- sudo pip install gmvault

 What we did above is to install the pip utility that is needed to install Python packages/modules, followed by installing virtualenv.
 Virtualenv is a tool to create isolated Python environments.
 It creates a folder which contains all the necessary executables to use the packages that a Python project would need.
 More info about it and how it works can be found here.